bhaskarspace/bhaskarspace.github.io/index.md

 ## News

+- **[Jun.
+2024]** I will be participating in the “Bridging Physics and Mathematics of Quantum Many-Body Chaos” workshop at the University of Helsinki, Finland!
 - **[Dec.
-2023]** I participated in the The 18th Kavli Asian Winter School on Strings, Particles and Cosmology in Kyoto University, Japan!
+2023]** I participated in the 18th Kavli Asian Winter School on Strings, Particles and Cosmology at Kyoto University, Japan!
 - **[Oct.
 2023]** I participated in the 2nd Workshop on dynamics of QCD Matter held at NISER, Bhubaneswar!
-- **[June.
-2023]** Our paper about QCD Chaos is accepted to Journal of High Energy Physics.
+- **[Jun.
+2023]** Our paper about QCD Chaos has been accepted by the Journal of High Energy Physics.
 - **[Feb.
 2023]** I presented a Parallel talk at IMHEP-II organised by IOP, Bhubaneswar.

 {% include_relative _includes/publications.md %}